Alena Zavarzina: Personal life

 the Moscow State Pedagogical University before transferring to the Moscow branch of the university.
 She graduated from the management department of the Moscow Technological Institute in 2017.
 After her retirement from competitive snowboarding, Zavarzina entered Central Saint Martins College of Arts and Design with the aim of becoming an art director.
 She graduated from Saint Martins in 2022.

-Zavarzina married with the future double Olympic champion Vic Wild in the summer of 2011, a former member of the U.S. snowboard team who is now competing for Russia after receiving a Russian citizenship in 2012.
+Zavarzina married with the future double Olympic champion Vic Wild in the summer of 2011, a former member of the U.S. snowboarding team who has competed for Russia after receiving a Russian citizenship in 2012.
 Prior to the Winter Olympics in Sochi, she and her husband signed a contract with Petrodvorets Watch Factory, the manufacturer of the Raketa watches.
 She has become the face of the company's advertising campaign and a member of the board of directors while her husband was appointed a strategic director of the factory.
 In December 2021, Zavarzina announced their divorce on her Instagram page and thanked Wild for "10 wonderful years".
+Despite the break-up they continue to be in good terms with each other, Zavarzina designs snowboards for Wild's company which is launched in 2024.

 Zavarzina is the brand ambassador for Toyota Russia, Tag Heuer, S7 Airlines and Zasport, the official outfitter of the Russian Olympic team.
 On 28 May 2017, she was appointed to the International Ski Federation (FIS) Athletes' Commission as an elected member for a two-year term.
 She's also one of the ambassadors of the 2019 Winter Universiade which was held in Krasnoyarsk in March 2019.

-In her spare time, Zavarzina likes to photograph and paint.
+In 2021, Zavarzina released an autobiographical book, titled "Unsportsmanlike Conduct: How to Fail Without Screwing Up", published by AST in Russian.
+In her spare time, she likes to photograph and paint.